 *Of course there are many more great restaurants that deserve to be on this list, but a girl can only stuff so much face in just a few weeks.

-It’s hard not to overly gush about Central and the golden chef couple Virgilio Martínez and Pía León.
-Besides ranking #1 in the World’s 50 Best Latin America awards, Lima’s top restaurant has been exciting eager food lovers with probably one of the most unique and thrilling menus not just in the region, but in the whole world.
+Central Restaurante It’s hard not to overly gush about Central and the golden chef couple Virgilio Martínez and Pía León.
+Besides ranking #1 in the World’s 50 Best Latin America awards, and #4 on the World’s list, Lima’s top restaurant has been exciting eager food lovers with probably one of the most unique and thrilling menus not just in the region, but in the whole world.

 The tasting menu?
 ALTITUDES: Traveling from sea to mountains, and everything in between, Central, along with their investigative program Mater initiative, takes diners on a vertical journey across Peru, serving on plates and rocks native ingredients grown at various elevations.
 This groundbreaking menu takes what we think we know about food to a whole other level.